SJTU-lqiu/QA4IE/README.md

 ## Datasets

 We provide the [QA4IE Benchmark](https://drive.google.com/file/d/12dZQqDTNY0pSpJKkLG6JWgGcEqQu2PkZ/view) in our paper.
 It is a document level IE benchmark in a readable text format very similar to [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/).
-You shold download and unzip this file to ``$Home/data``.
+You should download and unzip this file to ``$Home/data``.

 To run our code, you need to download [GloVe](http://nlp.stanford.edu/data/glove.6B.zip) for pre-trained word embedding and NLTK for tokenizer.
 You can run ``download.sh`` to download these two datasets to ``$Home/data``.